digitalocean/github-pr-resource/README.md

 - `pr`: The subject ID of the pull request.
 - `commit`: The subject ID of the last commit on the Pullrequest.
 - `pushed`: Timestamp of when the commit was pushed (and webhook triggered).
+Used to filter subsequent checks.

 If several commits are pushed to a given PR at the same time, the last commit will be the new version.